dps923/winter2017/assignments/a5-ict-curriculum.md

 1. Design the entity classes for Program and Course, and generate custom subclasses for the entities
 2. Write code in the store initializer to create startup data for the app
 3. Create a fetched results controller for the Program collection
-4. Create a fetched results controller for the Course collection
-5. Create a controller for the Program list view
+4. Create a controller for the Program list view
-6. Create a controller for the Course list view
+5. Create a controller for the Course list view
-7. Create a controller for the Course detail view
+6. Create a controller for the Course detail view
-8. Update and design the storyboard scenes/views
+7. Update and design the storyboard scenes/views
-9. Update the code in the app delegate and new controllers
+8. Update the code in the app delegate and new controllers
-10. Clean up the project
+9. Clean up the project
 <br>

 ### Design the entity classes for Program and Course